 The lecture-free period begins on 19 February 2021.
 The practical in-company training phase should be adjusted accordingly.

 In the winter semester 2020/2021, the semester examination period covers the period from January 29 to February 18, 2021.

 Masks are compulsory during the examinations.
 The use of FFP2 masks is recommended.

 In principle, working on a final thesis can be continued.
 If necessary, please contact your supervisor or the chairperson of the examination board by telephone or email.

 Laboratory operation within the context of Bachelor and Master theses is only possible in exceptional cases upon application.
 The application is to be submitted by the supervisors or laboratory managers to the responsible dean.
 If necessary, the responsible head of occupational safety must be consulted in assessing the situation.
 For the application approved by the dean, the agreement of the university management must be obtained.

 If you have any questions regarding your internship semester, please contact the people responsible for internships in your faculty or study programme.

 The lecture period begins for all students of OTH Regensburg on October 12, 2020 and ends on February 2, 2021.

-Research activities continue to a limited extent.
 Home office is the desired alternative, where the personal task allows it.
-However, it is pointed out that due to the initial restrictions, the possibility of being personally present in the research laboratories must be further restricted and is only possible in compelling exceptional cases in consultation with the Dean and with the permission of the President or the Chancellor.
+However, it is pointed out that the possibility of personal presence in the research laboratories must be further restricted and is only possible in compelling exceptional cases in agreement with the deans and with the permission of the president or the chancellor.